jmsilverman/sample_code/Python/README.md

-In the last few years I have started working with Python and have a moderate skill level with it.
+Over the last few years I have started working with Python and have a moderate skill level with it.

 Programs in this folder include: